Ultra long-haul: Airliners

-The longest range jetliner in service is the Airbus A350 XWB Ultra Long Range, capable of flying up to 18000 km.
+The longest range jetliner in service is the Airbus A350-900ULR, capable of flying up to 18000 km.
 The Airbus A380 is capable of flying 14800 km with 544 passengers.

 The longest range Boeing airliner in service is the 777-200LR, which can cover 17395 km with 301 passengers.
 The Boeing 777-8X is capable of flying 16170 km with 350 to 375 passengers.
 The Boeing 787-9 is capable of flying 14800 km with 290 passengers.
 Longer ranges are possible when not carrying passengers.

-New airliners like the Airbus A330neo, Airbus A350 and Boeing 787 enable economically sustainable nonstop ultra-long-haul operations on thinner routes with fewer demands, because all the previous planes capable of providing nonstop ultra-long-haul services are larger and thus more expensive to operate compared to these planes, which in turn require more tickets or high-end seating to be sold and more demands between both destinations to maintain the profitability of those services.
-For example, an all-business-class configuration used in A340 back then, thus, passenger experience also differs from other routes.
-Given flight durations exceeding 16 hours, specially designed cabins (Stretching zone and sleep pod, sky bar) and high-speed internet have been introduced accordingly, to set a new standard for future long-haul.
+Airliners like the Airbus A330neo, Airbus A350 and Boeing 787 enable economically sustainable non-stop ultra-long-haul operations on thinner routes with less demand.
+Previous-generation planes capable of providing non-stop ultra-long-haul services were larger and therefore more expensive to operate compared to these planes, which in turn required more tickets or high-end seating to be sold and more demand between both destinations to maintain the profitability of these services.
+Stretching zones, sleep pods, sky bars and high-speed internet have been introduced to compensate for the long duration of ultra-long-haul flights.